Texas Bar Technology Competence for Lubbock Lawyers

 The Texas Bar’s professional conduct rules and the ABA’s formal opinions have, over the past decade, made one thing clear: a Texas attorney’s duty of competence includes technology.
 You cannot ignore IT and security and still meet your obligations to your clients.

 This post is for the solo or small-firm Lubbock practice that has been doing fine but suspects the rules have evolved underfoot.
-Plain language, no scolding, just what’s actually expected.
+Plain language, no scolding, just what’s expected.

 Texas Disciplinary Rule of Professional Conduct 1.01 (“Competent and Diligent Representation”) requires “the legal knowledge, skill, thoroughness, and preparation reasonably necessary for the representation.”
 The Texas Center for Legal Ethics has interpreted this to include technology competence.